 A. Terms of reference/Table of unit fees

 The Congress of Local and Regional Authorities of the Council of Europe (the Congress) is currently implementing the project “Strengthening democracy and building trust at local level in Ukraine” within the Council of Europe Action Plan for Ukraine 2018-2021.
-In this context, it is looking for a maximum of twelve Providers (see below) for the provision of consultancy services to support selected municipalities in implementing sustainable and replicable ethical, innovative and inclusive policies and practices with a larger aim of increasing trust in local political actors and institutions among citizens., in compliance with the ordering procedure defined in the Framework Contract.
+In this context, it is looking for a maximum of twelve Providers (see below) for the provision of consultancy services to support selected municipalities in implementing sustainable and replicable ethical, innovative and inclusive policies and practices with a larger aim of increasing trust in local political actors and institutions among citizens, in compliance with the ordering procedure defined in the Framework Contract.

 The aim of the assignment is to improve the quality of local democracy in Ukraine by promoting ethical decision-making and more citizen-oriented, inclusive and transparent governance.
 In particular, consultancy services will support local initiatives aimed at: